 Generally, a thyristor turns-on by increasing its anode current.
 This can be achieved using many ways.
 These turn-on techniques depend on various parameters of a thyristor & it characteristics them for specific applications.
 But some of them are destructive and should be avoided or protect the device from it.

 By increasing the forward anode-to-cathode voltage greater than its ‘forward breakdown voltage‘, the thyristor junction will break.
 It results in a large current flow, which will turn it into the conduction state.
 This type of turn-on is destructive and should be avoided.

 2) Gate Current

-When the thyristor is forward biased i.e. anode terminal voltage is greater than cathode terminal.
-Applying positive gate voltage with respect to cathode terminal will provide enough gate current to turn on the device.
+When the thyristor is forward biased i.e. anode terminal voltage is greater than the cathode terminal.
+Applying a positive gate voltage with respect to the cathode terminal will provide enough gate current to turn on the device.

 Heat can switch a thyristor into the conduction state.
 If its temperature is high enough, it will produce electron-hole pairs, which results in an increase in the leakage current.
 This type of turn-on is normally avoided.
 Because it may cause thermal runaway; the process in which a heavy current flow due to high temperature, in turn, releases more heat energy & construct a positive feedback in an uncontrolled manner.